Thermochemical models of outer core convection with heterogeneous core-mantle boundary heat flux

-The governing equations for the conservation of mass, momentum, energy, and chemical composition are standard and can be found in equations \ref{eqn:continuity_d}-\ref{eqn:composition_d} in the Supplementary Information (SI, \ref{app:SI}).
-They are nondimensionalised using the shell gap ($h = r_o - r_i$) as the length scale, the viscous diffusion time ($h^2/\nu$) as the time scale, $\beta_T/h$ as the temperature scale, and $\beta_\xi/h$ as the scale of the chemical field (equations \ref{eqn:continuity_nd}-\ref{eqn:composition_nd} in SI).
+The governing equations for the conservation of mass, momentum, energy, and chemical composition are standard and can be found in equations \ref{eqn:continuity_d}-\ref{eqn:composition_d} in Appendix~\ref{app:SI}.
+They are nondimensionalised using the shell gap ($h = r_o - r_i$) as the length scale, the viscous diffusion time ($h^2/\nu$) as the time scale, $\beta_T/h$ as the temperature scale, and $\beta_\xi/h$ as the scale of the chemical field (equations \ref{eqn:continuity_nd}-\ref{eqn:composition_nd} in Appendix~\ref{app:SI}).
 The non-dimensional numbers appearing in these equations are the Ekman number ($E$), thermal and chemical flux Rayleigh numbers ($Ra_T$ and $Ra_\xi$), and thermal and chemical Prandtl numbers ($Pr_T$ and $Pr_\xi$) defined as

-Additionally, modified flux Rayleigh numbers are used in this study, they relate to the flux Rayleigh numbers as $\tRaT=Ra_TE$ and $\tRaC=Ra_\xi E$.
+Additionally, modified flux Rayleigh numbers are used in this study; they relate to the flux Rayleigh numbers as $\tRaT=Ra_TE$ and $\tRaC=Ra_\xi E$.

 In addition to homogeneous thermal boundary conditions, in some simulations we impose a laterally heterogeneous thermal flux at the CMB, following \citet{mound_2017}.
 The parameter space now also includes the pattern and amplitude of lateral variation in the CMB heat flux.
 In this study, the pattern is fixed using an inferred heat flux pattern from seismic tomography following \citet{masters_1996}.
 The amplitude of heterogeneity is characterised as $\qstar=(q^{T}_{max}-q^{T}_{min})/q^{T}_{avg}$ where $q^{T}_{max}$, $q^{T}_{min}$, and $q^{T}_{avg}$ are the maximum, minimum, and horizontally averaged heat flux through the CMB, respectively.
-We consider values of $\qstar=\{2.3,5\ \text{and}\ 10\}$, where $\qstar>2$ has been reported to produce RILs for pure thermal convection \citep{mound_2019}.
+We consider values of $\qstar\in\{2.3,\ 5,\ 10\}$, where $\qstar>2$ has been reported to produce RILs for pure thermal convection \citep{mound_2019}.
 The homogeneous models correspond to $\qstar=0$.
 Notably, the average heat flux $q^{T}_{avg}$ is the same for homogeneous and heterogeneous models, independent of $\qstar$.

 The stable regions that emerge in our simulations are characterised by their thickness ($\delta$) and strength ($\N$) as estimated from the locally averaged radial profiles of the squared Brunt-V\"{a}is\"{a}l\"{a} (BV) frequency ($\Nsq$), defined as